 Overcoming the stigma, reaching out

-Graham said she still sees a “huge stigma” related to depression.
-“People are still very afraid of bringing it up,” she said.
-“And I think that’s why so many people also will stop their depression medications during pregnancy because they think it is something they can control and something that makes them weak.
-When, in fact, stopping the medication can cause a lot more harm than good.”
+Although significant strides have been made around acknowledging mental health struggles, there still a stigma related to depression.
+Some women will stop taking their depression medications during pregnancy because they think it is something they can control and something that makes them weak.
+When, in fact, stopping the medication can cause a lot more harm than good.

-More than anything, Graham said, it’s important to tell someone how you feel.
-“Tell your family.
-Tell your OB-GYN.
-Tell your primary care provider, if you prefer.
-But women need to tell someone if they think they’re experiencing perinatal or postpartum depression.
-Reaching out for help is huge.
-You aren’t alone in this.”
+More than anything, doctors agree, it’s important to tell someone how you feel.
+Whether it's your doctor, family or a friend, women need to tell someone if they think they’re experiencing perinatal or postpartum depression.
+Reaching out for help is the key first step.

 If you have thoughts of harming yourself, your baby or others, seek medical attention immediately .